 In addition, San Francisco stucco, asbestos tile and concrete structures faced their own set of unique challenges.
 Howard, along with the founder of Tex-Cote USA, helped deal with the ongoing problem of moisture infiltration with the revolutionary coating material that allowed for these stubborn surfaces to breathe.
 Prominent organizations such as Home Depot, NASA and Apple Computers recognized the effectiveness of the Tex-Cote coating and applied it on their own buildings to keep their maintenance hustles and costs to a minimum.

 It is certain that we would all agree that San Francisco has its own undeniable style.
 Flat roofs are a common feature of the homes in San Francisco and, in general, the Bay Area.
-As one of the premier roofing companies, Armstrong was aware, years ago, of the need to find a method and material that would offer flat roofs more than a few years protection.
-Consequently, when Spray Polyurethane Foam or SPF was made available over 30 years ago, we were one of the first companies to provide it to our customers.
+As one of the premier roofing companies, Armstrong Foam Roofing was aware, years ago, of the need to find a method and material that would offer flat roofs more than a few years of protection.
+Consequently, when Spray Polyurethane Foam or SPF was made available over 40 years ago, we were one of the first companies to provide it to our customers.
 SPF roofing would ultimately become the highest standard for protecting these San Francisco treasures.
-Water tight, long lasting and insulating, foam roofing raised the level of protection enormously and offers 500% more energy efficiency than standard (and inferior) materials such as tar and gravel.
+Watertight, long-lasting and insulating, foam roofing raised the level of protection enormously and offers 500% more energy efficiency than standard (and inferior) materials such as tar and gravel.

 Preserving Our Heritage